junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 };
 ```

-The data returned by `fetchWorldPopulationData` function is simply a JavaScript object
+The data returned by `fetchWorldPopulationData` function is simply a JavaScript object.

 ```js
 {